What to know about the death of 11-year-old Audrii Cunningham in Texas

-Five days after 11-year-old Audrii Cunningham went missing, her body was found in a Texas river near her home and a family friend who authorities say was supposed to be taking her to the school bus stop the day she disappeared is charged with killing her.
+Audrii Cunningham, the 11-year-old Texas girl whose body was found in a river this week, died from homicidal violence that included blunt head trauma, a medical examiner's office said Thursday.

-Early in the investigation, authorities had named the family friend, 42-year-old Don Steven McDougal, as a person of interest.
-He was charged with capital murder on Tuesday after authorities announced that Audrii's body had been found in the Trinity River in a rural area north of Houston.
+Don Steven McDougal, 42, a family friend who authorities say was supposed to be taking Audrii to the school bus stop the day she disappeared, is charged with capital murder.

 Recommended Videos